-Copenhagen today is one of the worlds most sought after travel destinations defined by a gastronomical revolution fuelled by New Nordic cuisine, Danish design that embraces simplicity, detail and minimalist beauty.
+Copenhagen today is one of the world’s most sought-after travel destinations defined by a gastronomical revolution fuelled by New Nordic cuisine and Danish design that embraces simplicity, detail and minimalist beauty.

-Add to this Copenhagen is one of the world’s most liveable cities filled with animated cycleways, world-class public transport, inviting public spaces which function as living rooms and a full roster of events and it is easy to see why everyone – gay, straight or unicorn – is flocking to this colorful and cool Scandinavian capital.
+Add to this Copenhagen is one of the world’s most liveable cities filled with animated cycleways, world-class public transport, inviting public spaces which function as living rooms and a full roster of events, and it is easy to see why everyone – gay, straight or unicorn – is flocking to this colorful and cool Scandinavian capital.

-There may, however, be no greater city in the world for homosexuals to visit than Copenhagen thanks to its tolerant and open communities and vibrant gay scene – and as a gay man here you can visit straight bars with no problems, or walk home holding your lover’s hand.
+There may, however, be no greater city in the world for homosexuals to visit than Copenhagen, thanks to its tolerant and open communities and vibrant gay scene – and as a gay man here, you can visit straight bars with no problems, or walk home holding your lover’s hand.
 And did we mention how absolutely gorgeous the Danes are…

 Copenhagen is also home to the Centralhjørnet, the world’s oldest existing gay bar, and in 2021 Copenhagen will become the first city ever to host both the WorldPride and EuroGames.
 We can only imagine what this will look like considering the over-the-top standards set by the fabulous Copenhagen Pride festival!

-Studiestræde and the surrounding streets in the old Latin Quarter (near the City Hall) is the defacto Copenhagen gay area and the hub of LGBT nightlife, but the level of integration and tolerance here explains the relatively small size of the gay scene in Copenhagen.
+Studiestræde and the surrounding streets in the old Latin Quarter (near the City Hall) are the defacto Copenhagen gay area and the hub of LGBT nightlife, but the level of integration and tolerance here explains the relatively small size of the gay scene in Copenhagen.

 In this article we will cover...